Champions aren't made in the gyms. Champions are made from something they have deep inside them - a desire, a dream, a vision.

-We have planned an ambitious curriculum in this area that meets the needs of all students and also meets the examination board expectations.
-This vocational area has been chosen to respond to the feedback received from employers, staff and students, that will give our students the best opportunity to succeed and excel.
+We deliver Sport at KS4.
+We have planned an ambitious curriculum in this area that meets the needs of all pupils and also meets the examination board expectations.
+This vocational area has been chosen to respond to the feedback received from employers, staff and pupils, that will give our pupils the best opportunity to succeed and excel.

-This qualification consists of three mandatory units that form the fundamental knowledge, skills and understanding of construction technology and design.
-One further unit is then chosen (from a choice of seven optional units).
+This qualification consists of two mandatory units that form the fundamental knowledge, skills and understanding of Sport.
+Two further units are then chosen (from a choice of seven optional units).

 - Unit 1: Fitness for Sport and Exercise – Externally Tested